martinkirch/showergel/README.rst

-Showergel is made to live aside Liquidsoap_: while a Liquidsoap script creates a radio stream, Showergel handles externalized features like logging or occasional scheduling and provides *locally* a Web interface.
+Showergel is made to live aside Liquidsoap_: while a Liquidsoap script creates a radio stream, Showergel provides complementary features like logging or occasional scheduling, with a (minimalist) Web interface.
+It is made to run on a Linux box (with systemd) dedicated to your radio stream.

 **The project is still in its infancy** - we would welcome both contributions and comments, feel free to start a disucssion in the Issues tab.